Massive Explosion Rips Through Texas Chemical Plant

 Images broadcast on KBMT show minor destruction to nearby homes caused by the blast, including ripped-off roofing shingles and mangled doors and windows.
 The local broadcaster showed footage captured by a doorbell camera, in which the dark sky is suddenly filled with bright white flames.

 TPC has not said exactly what caused the massive explosion, saying only that it involved "a processing unit."

-The Texas Commission on Environmental Quality said it was responding to the explosion and is conducting handheld air monitoring.
-As of Wednesday morning, it was predicting "moderate" air quality in the Beaumont-Port Arthur area and said that "no impacts to water quality have been reported."
+It stressed that the company "sincerely remains focused on protecting the safety of responders and the public and minimizing any impact to the environment."

 The state environmental agency said it has requested EPA support, and federal personnel were heading to the site.